-- To connect the Paragon II system to KX II
+To connect the Paragon II system to a KX III:

-- Check whether the user station that you want to connect to KX II is implemented with version 4.6 firmware or later.
+1. Check whether the Paragon II user station that you want to connect to the KX III is implemented with version 4.6 firmware (or later).
 If not, upgrade it.
-See Firmware Upgrade (on page 167) for upgrade instructions.
-The user station can be one of these:

-- P2-UST
+The Paragon II user station can be one of these: